basilisp-lang/basilisp/docs/concepts.rst

 - ``defrecord`` fields may not be marked ``^:mutable``, nor may they provide a default via ``^:default``.
 - Types created by ``defrecord`` may not include :external:py:func:`classmethod`, :external:py:class:`property`, or :external:py:func:`staticmethod` methods.
 - Given a defrecord type ``Point``, a constructor function ``map->Point`` will be created alongside the record type which can construct a new ``Point`` record from a map in addition to the positional constructor ``->Point``.
+- Record literals may be constructed using their fully-qualified name as a :ref:`data reader <data_readers>` using a vector literal for a positional constructor or a map for a map based constructor.

 .. code-block::